- Rate Movie[Total: 8 Average: 2.5]

 |Domestic Gross: $44,672,764

 The budget for The Internship was $58 million and it was co-financed by FOX, New Regency and TSG Entertainment.
-In 2013 FOX set up a $400 million slate financing deal with Chip Selig, who created TSG Entertainment to replace Dune Capital, which had the same basic co-financing deal at FOX — TSG Entertainment would co-finance FOX films between a quarter of the costs and half of the costs, depending on the project.
+In 2013 FOX set up a $400 million slate financing deal with TSG Entertainment to replace Dune Capital, which had the same basic co-financing deal at FOX — TSG Entertainment would co-finance FOX films between a quarter of the costs and half of the costs, depending on the project.
 The pairing of Vince Vaughn and Owen Wilson for the first time since Wedding Crashers and FOX’s hit director Shawn Levy (Date Night, Night At The Museum movies) was as solid as a packaged commercial studio comedy could be.

-Having just starring in The Watch (2012) that was built as a shilling vehicle for Costco, Vince Vaughn was the one who approached Google to pitch the high concept comedy.
-The film would be a flattering showcase for the tech giant, which in return would give free use for its logos, have control over how its products and culture were represented and they would allow two days of filming on their campus site.
+Having just starred in The Watch (2012) which was practically a feature length commercial for Costco, Vince Vaughn was the one who approached Google to pitch this high concept comedy.
+The movie would be designed as a flattering showcase for the tech giant, which in return would give free use for its logos, have control over how its products and culture were represented and they would allow two days of filming on their campus site.
 This was a win-win for Google’s image, which over the past few years had eroded from tax avoidance schemes, antitrust accusations, page-rank manipulation, political lobbying, violations of users privacy and so on.

 The Internship was tracking for an opening near $15 million and came in above expectations with $17,325,307 — placing #4 for the weekend led by The Purge.
 The Internship plunged 58.7% to $7,148,551 the following weekend, which saw the marketplace taken over by Man Of Steel and it lost auds to the comedy This Is The End.
 The Internship continued to post huge weekly declines and closed its domestic run with a disappointing $44,672,764.